 In addition to the campaigns, there are also numerous call-to-action columns about the value of culturally diverse teams in marketing.

-There’s also Goodby Silverstein with its Talk Shop series, offering “unfiltered conversations about life and work from people of diverse backgrounds and identities.”
+There’s also Goodby, Silverstein & Partners with its Talk Shop series, offering “unfiltered conversations about life and work from people of diverse backgrounds and identities.”

 More than just “feel good”?

-This emphasis on multiculturalism and D&I is more than a feel-good trend, as study after study suggest.
+This emphasis on multiculturalism and D&I is more than a feel-good trend, as study after study suggests.

 For example, one of SmartBrief’s partners, the Association of National Advertisers published a report last fall that provides a deep look into the current state of marketing agencies, entitled, A Diversity Report for the Advertising/Marketing Industry.

 That summary includes this smart bit: